microfan1/CROWN/README.md

 Use `Data_Generation.m` to generate simulation data based on these parameters.

-### 5.2 Estimation of 5 methods
+### 5.2 Estimation of Precision Matrix
-Use these code to estimate precision matrix:
+The code to estimate precision matrix by different methods:
 ```
 %NODEWISE:
   save(fullfile(pwd, '\covariance estimation\NODEWISE\to_Nodewise_R.mat'),'R','fac')